YangPiCui/ErgonomicVerticalKeyboard/README.md

 ## Donations
-If you want to donate, please repent, become as a little child, and be baptized in Jesus Christ's name; or repent, be baptized in Jesus Christ's name, and become as a little child.
+If you want to donate, please
+repent, become as a little child, and be baptized in Jesus Christ's name.
+repent, be baptized in Jesus Christ's name, and become as a little child.
 [Matthew 18:2-5 | 3 Nephi 11:38 | Mosiah 3:19]

 ###### [ODC Open Database License v1.0](https://choosealicense.com/appendix/)  (free but no patent or commercial use)